 The stage is approximately 20 feet deep and 39 feet wide and features a 15 ft. tall x 32 ft wide proscenium and a 31 ft. high stage house.
 Seating is in 18 rows on a 1:12 raked floor with continental aisles, in a 39 ft wide, 70 ft deep house.
 The last row will accommodate up to 5 wheelchair users and their companions.

-A Steinway model B grand piano graces the stage, and is available to venue renters for a small tuning fee.
+A Steinway model B grand piano graces the stage, and is available for performances.
 The FOH sound system includes an Allen and Heath AH SQ-6 control panel.
 The Majestic Theatre has livestream and recording capability, with two remotely-controlled cameras on the side trees, one on the rear wall, and two movable cameras managed by a Blackmagic switcher and ISO recorder.
 The adjoining greenroom offers an available video feed of the live performance.
 A double door leads directly to the stage, providing easy load-in for performers.

 Beverages are typically available in the Majestic Cafe before performances and during intermissions.
 In addition to operating as a concession during theatre performances, the Majestic Cafe serves as an intimate 45-55 seat performance venue.